F5Networks/f5-telemetry-streaming/docs/output-example.rst

 ..
 NOTE:: For some of the output to appear, you must have the applicable BIG-IP module licensed and provisioned (for example, you must have BIG-IP DNS provisioned to get GSLB wide IP and Pool information).

-Telemetry Streaming 1.17 introduced additional pool and virtual server output, such as virtual server **clientside.pktsIn** and pools **serverside.totConns**.
+Telemetry Streaming 1.22 introduced additional virtual server output: **clientside.slowKilled** and **clientside.evictedConns**.
 These do not appear in earlier versions.

 .. literalinclude:: ../examples/output/system_poller/output.json
     :language: json